lmcrean/documentations/readme.md

 - views.py holding the views for the questions and answers.
 This was divided into many separate subdirectories and put together in an init.py file.
 - urls.py holding the urls together within the app

+main_forum was the django app with important files being models.py holding the database schema, forms.py holding the forms such as asking questions and answering questions, views.py holding the views for the questions and answers.
+This was divided into many separate subdirectories and put together in an init.py file, urls.py holding the urls together within the app.

+users was the django app for user authentication with important files being forms.p views.py and urls.py.
+It included a user model for updating the profile and sign in functionality.

+### 2.3.5.
+Models

+The following diagrams were used to plan the models in `main_forum` and were tested and debugged throughout the development process.

+$$$$ INSERT SCREENSHOT $$$$$

+### 2.3.6.
+Forms

+The following forms were used.

+### 2.3.7.
+Views

+Numerous views were used in main_forum and users and were split into seperate folders.

+### 2.3.8.
+Templates

+The following templates were used the hyperlinks were summarised in this diagram.

+templates was the folder for seperate html templates, some of which were imported from django-allauth
+- base.html was the master template with the head links, navbar and footer.
+It also linked to the master css file and the js files.
+It appears on every page.
+- other file names are more self-explanatory such as questions.html and question_detail.html

+### 2.3.9.
+URLPatterns

+The following URLPatterns were used.

+$$$$ INSERT SCREENSHOT $$$$$

+### 2.3.10 Static Files

 static was the folder for static files such as css and javascript.
-This was later hosted on cloudinary for deployment using ```dj3-cloudinary-storage```.
+This was later hosted on `cloudinary` for deployment using ```dj3-cloudinary-storage```.
 - CSS had a master css file then a separate css file for each html template
 - JS had a separate js files for each html template
 - data was a folder for json files
 - media was a folder for fonts and images.
 In some instances media files were delegated to cloudinary URL directly, such as a video background on the login page.

-templates was the folder for seperate html templates, some of which were imported from django-allauth
-- base.html was the master template with the head links, navbar and footer.
-It also linked to the master css file and the js files.
-It appears on every page.
-- other file names are more self-explanatory such as questions.html and question_detail.html

-users was the django app for user authentication with important files being forms.p views.py and urls.py

 ## 2.3.
 Skeleton plane
 Figma was used to create the wireframes during the design process, prioritising a mobile-first approach.
 The wireframes can be found here: